 The Author and Her Adoption Connection

-Alexis Oberdorfer, MSW, is a social worker who oversees the adoption programs for Children’s Home Society and Lutheran Social Service of Minnesota.
-Ms. Oberdorfer has worked in the private and non-profit sector and accorse the public welfare continuum for 25 years.
+Alexis Oberdorfer MSW is a social worker who oversees the adoption programs for Children’s Home Society and Lutheran Social Service of Minnesota.
+Ms. Oberdorfer has worked in the private and non-profit sectors and accuses the public welfare continuum of 25 years.
 She’s received countless awards from her work in the adoption community and serves on the Board of the National Council For Adoption and the Advisory Board of the Permanency and Adoption Competency Certificate at the University of Minnesota.
-She is an adoptee in a transracial adoption and the adoptive parent in a transcultural adoption.
+She is an adoptee in transracial adoption and an adoptive parent in transcultural adoption.
 In the article, “Adoption Advocate” from the National Council for Adoption, Oberdorfer uses history and her personal experiences to share the evolution of transracial and transcultural adoption.

 Historical Facts of Adoption